gkh3/sevenghosts/README.md

 # Image Ranker — ELO Voting Site

-A simple website where visitors compare two images side-by-side and pick their favourite.
+A simple website where visitors compare two images side-by-side and pick their favorite.
 After a minimum number of comparisons, a live leaderboard shows all images ranked by ELO score.

 ## How it works